smashedr/js-test-action/README.md

 # Development

-Development instructions have been moved to the local [CONTRIBUTING.md](CONTRIBUTING.md).
+Development instructions have been moved to the local [CONTRIBUTING.md](#contributing-ov-file).
+Additional notes are being added to [TEMPLATE.md](TEMPLATE.md).

 [^1]:
     The `${{ github.token }}` / `{{ secrets.GITHUB_TOKEN }}` is automatically passed, there is no need to manually pass these!